 national training in psychoanalytic and psychodynamic psychotherapy

-This flexible and dynamic programme was developed by the bpf in partnership with the University of Exeter.
-Accessible from across the UK (and internationally) the course and trainings offer an excellent standard of clinical and academic teaching delivered by experienced psychoanalytic psychotherapy clinicians, academics and researchers.
+The current professional qualifying trainings in Psychodynamic and psychoanalytic psychotherapy offers a flexible and dynamic programme that has been developed as a collaboration between the bpf and the University of Exeter.
+Accessible from across the UK (and internationally) the MSc course and subsequent clinical trainings offer an excellent standard of clinical and academic teaching delivered by experienced psychoanalytic psychotherapy clinicians, academics and researchers.
 The programme is suitable for those with existing mental health qualifications, counsellors and others with suitable experience.
 Graduates will be trained to work in both the public and private sectors.

-Currently, the programme begins with a two- year part-time Masters course involving clinical and academic work.
+Students on the current programme begin with a two- year part-time Masters course involving clinical and academic work.
 This can be taken as a free standing programme but also forms the first stage of the qualifying training (see below).
-During the Masters programme, students will participate in the following Modules:
+During the Masters programme, students will participate in the following:

-On successful completion of the Masters programme, students are eligible to join a further two years of clinical practice and clinical and theoretical seminars.
+On successful completion of the first two MSc years of the programme students are eligible to join a further two years of clinical practice and clinical and theoretical seminars.
 At this point they start to see their intensive patients and engage in the clinical work which, if successfully completed, leads to registration with the British Psychoanalytic Council as a Psychoanalytic or Psychodynamic Psychotherapist.

-On completion, graduates will be competent to work independently and gain membership to the British Psychotherapy Foundation and registration as a Psychodynamic Psychotherapist or a Psychoanalytic Psychotherapist with the British Psychoanalytic Council.
+On completion, graduates will be competent to work independently and ethically as a Psychodynamic Psychotherapist or a Psychoanalytic Psychotherapist.

 For more information visit the University of Exeter website, but please note that this website is currently under review and restructure.
 If in doubt, please contact the course directly at: firstname.lastname@example.org

 This programme is suitable for people who have completed undergraduate education or equivalent.
-If in doubt, please contact us to discuss.
+If in doubt, please contact the programme staff at Exeter to discuss.